Refugees of the Syrian civil war: Lebanon

 In July 2025 Lebanon launched its Syrian refugee return plan along with the UNHCR and the International Organization for Migration (IOM), in order to create suitable solution for the Syrian refugees living in Lebanon.
 The Organized Voluntary Return Plan aims to help between 200,000 and 400,000 to return to their homes in Syria.
-The plan is led by Deputy Prime Minister Tarek Mitri and carried out by Lebanon’s General Security.
+The plan is led by Deputy Prime Minister Tarek Mitri and carried out by Lebanon's General Security.

+Netherlands

+Over 950 Syrians returned home in 2025, aided by Dutch government financial support programs.